Compiled by Graeme Cleak

 ROUTE 468 ESSENDON – HIGHPOINT CITY

 Started on 14/12/1987 by Ryan Bros to provide a new link to Highpoint City Shopping Centre from Essendon and Aberfeldie.

 ROUTE 471 NEWPORT – WILLIAMSTOWN

 In January 1928 a loop service began North Williamstown – Williamstown – North Williamstown as Route 57A.
 It was extended on Sunday afternoons to Newport from July 1936.
 Meanwhile, Route 71A Newport – Williamstown Shops began in January 1931, and was extended to Williamstown Road Ferry in June 1940.

-By 1952 the operator was W & A Grainger, although in July 1953 Nicol & Sinclair took over but traded as Grainger’s Bus Service.
+By 1952 the operator was W & A Granger, although in July 1953 Nicol & Sinclair took over but traded as Granger’s Bus Service.

 Renumbered Route 471 in 1971, was sold to Sita Bus Lines on 1/1/1972, thence to Pulitano Bus Service on 15/5/1972.